kanisht09/JavaTutorial/Notes.md

 In case of arrays reference is passed and same is the case for objects being passed in methods.
 Two or more methods can have same name but different parameters.Such methods are called overloaded methods.

+OOPS Terminologies

+Abstraction : Hiding internal details (show only necessary information) Encapsulation : Wrapping of data into a single unit Inheritance : The act of deriving new things from existing things Polymorphism : One entity many forms